atos-flor-barbosa/jfrog-storage-research/README.md

 * Google Cloud Storage
 * Filesystem

+## Possible Solutions on Loki
+* As JFrog is not a direct solution to store data in, it would be a good alternative to look into using Single Store for both indexes and chunks, as this option would save costs against using AWS or GCP solutions.

 ## Conclusion
 For Prometheus, it might be possible to integrate JFrog Artifactory as a storage service, trying out its API, or trying out the Prom-migrator tool which may also be helpful for these purposes.
-On the other hand, for Loki, it is not possible to use JFrog as a storage solution.
+On the other hand, for Loki, it is not possible to use JFrog as a storage solution directly, so it would be good to consider using something else that is officially supported by Loki.

 ## Resources
 * [Prometheus integrations for endpoints and storage](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage)